University of Colorado Law School

 |J.D.||New York University School of Law||1994||with High Honors|

 |B.A.||Swarthmore College||1990||with High Honors|

-Prior to joining the Colorado Law faculty, Dean Weiser served as senior counsel to the Assistant Attorney General in charge of the Antitrust Division at the United States Department of Justice, advising him primarily on telecommunications matters.
+Prior to joining the Colorado Law faculty, Professor Weiser served as senior counsel to the Assistant Attorney General in charge of the Antitrust Division at the United States Department of Justice, advising him primarily on telecommunications matters.
 Before his appointment at the Justice Department, Weiser served as a law clerk to Justices Byron R. White and Ruth Bader Ginsburg at the United States Supreme Court and to Judge David Ebel at the Tenth Circuit Court of Appeals.
 Weiser graduated with high honors from both the New York University School of Law and Swarthmore College.

 New York University, Fall 2008

 Princeton Law and Public Affairs Program, Fall 2001 & Spring 2002

 Digital Crossroads: American Telecommunications Policy in the Internet Age (MIT Press 2013) (with Jon Nuechterlein).
 For an event focused on the book, check here.

 Telecommunications Law and Policy (Carolina Academic Press 2012) (With Stuart Benjamin, Howard Shelanski & James Speta).
 For the table of contents and chapter one, check here.